 Advancing regenerative food systems at scale

 What is regenerative agriculture?

 Regenerative agriculture is an approach to farming that aims to improve soil health and soil fertility – as well as protecting water resources and biodiversity.
-Restoring soil health helps draw down and capture increased levels of carbon in soils and plant biomass.
-Healthier soils are also more resilient to the impacts of climate change and can increase yields, helping improve farmers’ livelihoods.
+Restoring soil health helps capture increased levels of carbon from the atmosphere in soils and plant biomass.
+Healthier soils are also more resilient to the impacts of climate change and can increase productivity of crops, helping improve farmers’ livelihoods and enhancing food security.

 Regenerative agriculture at Nestlé

 We know that regenerative agriculture plays a critical role in improving soil health, restoring water cycles and increasing biodiversity.
 These outcomes form the foundation of sustainable food systems and contribute to achieving our ambitious climate targets.
 This is why Nestlé is investing CHF 1.2 billion by 2025 to spark regenerative agriculture across our supply chain.

 In 2022, we developed the Nestlé Regenerative Agriculture Framework, guided by agro-ecological principles and practices.
 It is a holistic model that considers healthy, organically rich soil as a nexus to protect and restore land.

 Our strategy begins with pilot studies at farms to validate new technologies and nature-based solutions.
 As pilots prove successful, we expand into reference farms of ‘agripreneurs’, or entrepreneurial farmers, in different countries and regions, as soils and climate requirements differ.
 From reference farms we aim to scale the approach to the larger agripreneur community, helping to further advance and improve their business models.
 We plan to roll this approach out at scale through our Farmer Connect program.

 We are also encouraging industry alignment on common frameworks and metrics for regenerative agriculture.